John Whittingdale

 Sir John Flasby Lawrance Whittingdale (born 16 October 1959) is a British Conservative Party politician who has been the Member of Parliament (MP) for Maldon (and its predecessors) since 1992 and Shadow Minister for Health and Social Care since July 2024.
 He previously served as Culture Secretary from 2015 to 2016.
 Whittingdale was most recently Minister of State for Media, Tourism and Creative Industries and Minister of State for Data and Digital Infrastructure from May to December 2023, during the maternity leave of Julia Lopez.

 Whittingdale has been an MP since the 1992 general election, for a series of constituencies centred on the town of Maldon, Essex.
-He was Vice-Chairman of the 1922 Committee.
+He was vice-chairman of the 1922 Committee.
 He was a member of the Executive of Conservative Way Forward (2005–2010) and the Conservative Party Board (2006–2010).

 Whittingdale served as Chairman of the Culture, Media and Sport Committee from 2005 to 2015.
 He was appointed Secretary of State for Culture, Media and Sport by Prime Minister David Cameron in May 2015.
 He was one of the six Cabinet ministers to come out in favour of Brexit during the 2016 EU referendum and was afterwards a supporter of the Eurosceptic campaign Leave Means Leave.
 He was dismissed in July 2016 by incoming-Prime Minister Theresa May.

 Early life and career

 John Whittingdale was born on 16 October 1959, in Sherborne, Dorset.
 He is the only son of John Whittingdale FRCS (1894–1974) and Margaret Esme Scott (1920–), née Napier.
 On his mother's side, Whittingdale is in distant remainder to the lordship of Napier.

-Whittingdale was privately educated at both Sandroyd School and Winchester College, followed by University College London (UCL) where he was chairman of UCL Conservative Society.
-He graduated with a 2:2 in Economics in 1982.
+Whittingdale attended Sandroyd School and Winchester College.
+In 1982, he took a BEc with a 2:2 from University College London (UCL) where he was chairman of UCL Conservative Society.

 From 1982 to 1984, Whittingdale was head of the political section of the Conservative Research Department.
 He then served as Special Adviser to three successive Secretaries of State for Trade and Industry, Norman Tebbit (1984–1985); Leon Brittan (1985–1986), and Paul Channon (1986–1987).
 He worked on international privatisation at NM Rothschild in 1987 and in January 1988, became Political Secretary to Prime Minister Margaret Thatcher.
 Upon her resignation Whittingdale was appointed Order of the British Empire and continued to serve as her Political Secretary until being elected to Parliament in 1992.